microsoft/BotBuilder-Samples/generators/dotnet-templates/Microsoft.BotFramework.CSharp/README.md

 # .NET Core SDK Templates
-Yeoman generator for [Microsoft Bot Framework v4][1].
-Will let you quickly set up a conversational AI bot using core AI capabilities.
+.NET Core Templates for [Microsoft Bot Framework v4][1].
+These templates will let you quickly set up a conversational AI bot using core AI capabilities.

 # About
-generator-botbuilder will help you build new conversational AI bots using the [Microsoft Bot Framework v4][1].
+.NET Core Templates will help you to quickly build new conversational AI bots using the [Microsoft Bot Framework v4][1].

 # Templates
-The generator supports three different template options.
+There are three different template options.
 The table below can help guide which template is right for you.

 |  Template  |  Description  |
 | ---------- |  ---------  |